MEStevenson-7/DSC80-FinalProject/README.md

     <p>New features added:
       <ul>
         <li><strong>Standard scaled minutes:</strong> We applied StandardScaler to normalize the minutes column.
 This transformation centers the data to have mean 0 and variance 1, which can help many models (especially tree-based ones) distinguish extreme values better.</li>
         <li><strong>Linearization of n_ingredients:</strong> We cubed n_ingredients.
-During our bivariate analysis, we checked that a quadratic transformation would fit the data better.
-Upon checking again, we found a cubic transformation to slightly fit the left end of the data better, which could improve prediction.</li>
+During our bivariate analysis, we mentioned that a polynomial transformation would fit the data better.
+We will implement that transformation here by cubing n_ingredients.</li>
       </ul>
     </p>
     <p>These choices are informed by the data-generating process: